cheap flights from London to Rome

 On this route, airport choice can save money only if the ground transfer still makes sense for your trip.
 Start with Heathrow Airport on the London side and Rome Fiumicino Airport on the Rome side, then widen the search if the fare difference is meaningful.

-• Origin side: London Gatwick (LGW) for more low-cost and leisure-heavy schedules
+London Gatwick (LGW) for more low cost and leisure heavy schedules

-• Destination side: Rome Ciampino (CIA) for some lower-cost carrier schedules
+Rome Ciampino (CIA) for some lower cost carrier schedules

 Destination fit